ReaganWMoore/Coregen3/README.md

 Operations on groups of persons include Relationship of group members to a Root person, Common ancestors, Common descendants, and Common Relatives.

-Operations on the Unifying Ancestry include Connection year, Number of Core ancestors of each person in the gedcom file, and Core own cousin.
+Operations on the Unifying Ancestry include Connection year, Number of Core ancestors of each person in the gedcom file, and Core own cousin which is used to calculate the properties of the Unifying Ancestry.